viktorchvatal/blue-pill-rust/README.md

 [black-pill-rust](https://github.com/viktorchvatal/black-pill-rust) repository

-During 2020, another $5 alternative to the Blue Pill emerged - a Raspberry PI Pico board, carrying @ computing cores and tons of RAM and 2MB of onboard Flash memory.
+During 2020, another $5 alternative to the Blue Pill emerged - a Raspberry PI Pico board, carrying two computing cores and tons of RAM and 2MB of onboard Flash memory.
 My experiments with the RPi Pico are in the [rpi-pico-rust](https://github.com/viktorchvatal/rpi-pico-rust) repository.

-Most drivers used in all the demos across different boards use platform-agnostic device drivers written on top of `embedded_hal` crate, so than can be easily transferred across all mentioned development boards.
+Most drivers used in all the demos across different boards use platform-agnostic device drivers written on top of `embedded_hal` crate, so than can be easily transferred across from one board to another.

 ## Userful Resources